ARBORproject/arborproject.github.io/CREDIT.md

 * just curious to know the answer, but have no time for it (and no expectation of authorship)

-If you are just suggesting a research question, and don't have the time to follow up or work on it yourself, that's absolutely fine: but please be clear so that others know they will be taking the lead.
+If you are just suggesting a research question, and don't have the time to follow up or work on it yourself, that's absolutely fine: but please be clear so that others know they have the opportunity to take the lead.

 ### Active

-In many cases, it can be helpful to designate "owners" for a project (something like "first authors" of a paper): people who will play a large part, and who can devote time to making sure the research moves forward and thinking about the project as a whole.
+We strongly encourage designating "owners" for any active project: people who will play a large part, and who can devote time to making sure the research moves forward and thinking about the project as a whole.
 If you suggest a project that you're already working on, or are committing to work on, then it probably makes sense to label yourself as an owner.
 On the other hand, if you're joining a project with existing owners, please discuss with them before adding yourself.

-Not every project has to have an owner, and please only put yourself as an owner if you really can spend time on a project.
+Please only put yourself as an owner if you really can spend time on a project.
 If you later decide you can't, you can always take yourself off the owner list.